Chart Color Schemes

 Charlemont is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Charlemont's dwelling structure, as per the latest Census, consisted of 90.5% houses and 9.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic. had 84.6% houses and 15.4% other dwellings.
-Home ownership in Charlemont was at 16.2%, with mortgaged dwellings at 53.8% and rented ones at 30.1%.
-The median monthly mortgage repayment was $1,755, above Non-Metro Vic.'s average of $1,712.
+Charlemont's dwelling structure, as per the latest Census, consisted of 90.5% houses and 9.5% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 84.6% houses and 15.4% other dwellings.
+Home ownership in Charlemont stood at 16.2%, with mortgaged dwellings at 53.8% and rented ones at 30.1%.
+The median monthly mortgage repayment in the area was $1,755, higher than Non-Metro Vic.'s average of $1,712.
 The median weekly rent figure in Charlemont was $420, compared to Non-Metro Vic.'s $335.
-Nationally, Charlemont's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Nationally, Charlemont's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $420 versus the national figure of $375.

 Frequently Asked Questions - Housing